 Last week, Republicans pushed their moral monstrosity of a TrumpCare bill through the House of Representatives.
 This week, they’ve gone back to their home districts all around the country—and it’s time for you to hold them accountable.

-More than 150,000 of you tuned in to our Facebook live last Thursday—and you had a lot of questions. tweet them at us ahead of time.
-Tune in to our Facebook page at to join us., Indivisible Team members are doing it again so that we can answer your questions on TrumpCare and on how best to hold your Representative accountable this recess.
-We’ll be answering questions live, and you can also just
+More than 150,000 of you tuned in to our Facebook live last Thursday—and you had a lot of questions.
+Tonight, Indivisible Team members are doing it again so that we can answer your questions on TrumpCare and on how best to hold your Representative accountable this recess.
+We’ll be answering questions live, and you can also just tweet them at us ahead of time.
+Tune in to our Facebook pagetonight at 8:30 p.m.
+ET to join us.

 Top Priority This Week: Hold House Members Accountable for TrumpCare Vote

 The House is in recess all week, which means they’re supposed to be home and meeting constituents.
 No matter how your Representative voted on TrumpCare, it’s critical for your group to show up at district offices, town halls, and events to let them know just how you feel about their vote.

 If your Representative voted against TrumpCare, thank them for prioritizing their constituents over the Trump agenda.
 This is especially important if your Representative is Republican.
 But if they voted for TrumpCare, you deserve to have them justify their vote to you.
 Ask them how they can possibly defend taking away protections for people with pre-existing conditions, or ripping health care away from more than 24 million people.
 Our latest toolkit, Enough Is Enough: Stop TrumpCare, has everything you need, including:

 - How Every Member Voted on the Health Care Bill—a handy cheat sheet